Beedeeboom/d-artiste/README.md

 * A Home page is displayed in the root path and greeting users to D'Artiste and prompting them to sign up or view art listing on the "Buy Art" tab.

-* An About page is accessbile to the user in the navigation bar which describes the purpose and mission of the application.
+* An About page is accessible to the user in the navigation bar which describes the purpose and mission of the application.

-* A Contact page is accssible to the user if they wish to contact the site admin.
+* A Contact page is accessible to the user if they wish to contact the site admin.

-* A recurrent navigation bar will be available to the user throughtout the application allowing the user to easily navigate from one page to another, to sign up, log in, log out or to view their account.
+* A recurrent navigation bar will be available to the user throughout the application allowing the user to easily navigate from one page to another, to sign up, log in, log out or to view their account.

 * Users can access art listings on the "Buy Art" page without having to sign in or sign up.
 They can chose to preview any artwork with an option to purchase which then redirects the user to the payment portal.

 * Users can sign up to sell their art by clicking the "Sign Up" link available in the navigation bar.
 The user is also prompted to sign up if they wish to sell their art on the "Home", "About" and "Buy Art" page.

-* Registered users have the possiblity to add new art to their account by accessing the "My Account" tab within the navigation bar which is available to the user when they are signed in.
+* Registered users have the possibility to add new art to their account by accessing the "My Account" tab within the navigation bar which is available to the user when they are signed in.

 * Registered and authorised users can view their art listing on the "My Account" tab and have the ability to edit or remove their artwork.